 Under the state law governing TMRS, the actuary annually determines the City contribution rate per GAAP and per state statutes on a calendar-year basis.
+While the City is required to contribute the statutory rate, as a practical matter, TMRS adopts statutory rates that conform with GAAP.
 The City discloses the annual pension costs based on the calculated rates per GAAP for the City's fiscal year.
-The rate per GAAP is 13.95% of covered payroll for the months in calendar year 2012, and 13.66% for the months in calendar year 2013.
+The rate per GAAP is 13.66% of covered payroll for the months in calendar year 2013, and 13.30% for the months in calendar year 2014.
 This rate consists of the normal cost contribution rate and the prior service contribution rate, which is calculated to be a level percent of payroll from year to year.
 The normal cost contribution rate finances the portion of an active member's projected benefit allocated annually.
 The prior service contribution rate amortizes the unfunded actuarial liability over the applicable period for that city.
 Both the normal cost and prior service contribution rates include recognition of the projected impact of annually repeating benefits, such as Updated Service Credits and Annuity Increases.
-The City contributes to the TMRS Plan at the actuarially determined statutory rate, which can differ from the annual contribution rate calculated per GAAP.
 Both the employees and the City make contributions monthly.
-Since the City needs to know its contribution rate in advance for budgetary purposes, there is a one-year delay between the actuarial valuation that serves as the basis for the rate and the calendar year when the rate goes into effect (i.e. December 31, 2011 valuation is effective with rates beginning January 1, 2013).
+Since the City needs to know its contribution rate in advance for budgetary purposes, there is a one-year delay between the actuarial valuation that serves as basis for the rate and the calendar year when the rate goes into effect (i.e. December 31, 2012 valuation is effective for rates beginning January 1, 2014).
 If a change in plan provisions is elected by the City, this rate can change.
-For the months in calendar year 2012, the City made contributions of 13.95% which equaled the actuarially required contribution required by GAAP.
-For the months in calendar year 2013, the City continued to make contributions of 13.95% which provided an additional voluntary contribution of .29% over the actuarially required contribution required by GAAP of 13.66%.
+For fiscal year 2014, the City made contributions of 13.95%, which provided for an additional voluntary contribution of .29 percentage points over the actuarially required contribution required by GAAP of 13.66% for the months in 2013 and .65 percentage points over the actuarially required contribution for the months in 2014.

-As of December 31, 2012, the most recent actuarial valuation date, the plan was 95% funded.
-The actuarial accrued liability for benefits was \$309,695,066, and the actuarial value of assets was \$294,274,104, resulting in an unfunded actuarial accrued liability (UAAL) of \$15,420,962.
-The covered payroll (annual payroll of active employees covered by the plan) was \$45,175,371, and the ratio of the UAAL to the covered payroll was 34.1%.
-For additional information, see Note 7 to the Basic Financial Statements for the year ended September 30, 2013, in Appendix B herein and 2012 TMRS Comprehensive Annual Financial Report at www.tmrs.org.
+As of December 31, 2013, the most recent actuarial valuation date, the plan was 91.8% funded.
+The actuarial accrued liability for benefits was \$341,764,756, and the actuarial value of assets was \$313,861,407 resulting in an unfunded actuarial accrued liability ("UAAL") of \$27,903,349.
+The covered payroll (annual payroll of active employees covered by the plan) was \$46,640,263, and the ratio of the UAAL to the covered payroll was 59.8%.
+For additional information, see Note 7 to the Basic Financial Statements for the year ended September 30, 2014, in Appendix B herein and 2013 TMRS Comprehensive Annual Financial Report at www.tmrs.org.